 Geoff ThomasUnited Kingdom

 4 simple words that fill me with dread whenever I pick up my loyalty cards and read them.
-It's not that I don't enjoy Battlestar Galactica, I really enjoy the game, I just don't enjoy playing a Cylon.
+It's not that I don't enjoy Battlestar Galactica: The Board Game, I really enjoy the game, I just don't enjoy playing a Cylon.
 My friend recently picked up Battlestar Galactica: Exodus Expansion to complete the BSG set and while it definately adds to the base game, it still doesn't make playing Cylon any more fun for me.

 Perhaps I'm just not a very good Cylon and as such I never feel like I'm doing anything.
 When I'm a human player, I'm sitting there trying to figure out who the Cylons are, who is acting suspiciously and who I should be trying to put in the Brig.
 When I'm a Cylon, there just isn't this aspect of the game since I am a Cylon and I've never found it easy to let my Cylon counterpart know I'm a Cylon without also revealing to the human players that I am.